Self archiving and license to publish

-When a paper is accepted for publication in an Nature Research journal, authors are encouraged to submit the Author's Accepted Manuscript to PubMedCentral or other appropriate funding body's archive, for public release six months after first publication.
-In addition, authors are encouraged to archive this version of the manuscript in their institution's repositories and, if they wish, on their personal websites, also six months after the original publication.
+When an article is accepted for publication in a transformative Nature Portfolio journal via the subscription route, authors are permitted to self-archive the accepted manuscript (the version post-peer review, but prior to copy-editing and typesetting) on their own personal website and/or in their funder or institutional repositories, for public release six months after first publication.
 Authors should cite the publication reference and DOI number on the first page of any deposited version, and provide a link from it to the URL of the published article on the journal's website.

 Where journals publish content online ahead of publication in a print issue (known as advanced online publication, or AOP), authors may make the archived version openly available six months after first online publication (AOP).

-Please note that the Author's Accepted Manuscript may not be released under a Creative Commons license.
-For Nature Research's Terms of Reuse of archived manuscripts please see: https://www.nature.com/nature-research/editorial-policies/self-archiving-and-license-to-publish#terms-for-use.
+Please note that the accepted manuscript may not be released under a Creative Commons license.
+For Nature Portfolio's Terms of Reuse of archived manuscripts please see: https://www.nature.com/nature-research/editorial-policies/self-archiving-and-license-to-publish#terms-for-use.

-For open access content published under a Creative Commons licence, the published version can be deposited immediately on publication, alongside a link to the URL of the published article on the journal's website.
+For open access content published under a Creative Commons licence, authors are encouraged to deposit the published version immediately on publication, alongside a link to the URL of the published article on the journal's website.